rohitsathish/Finding-Donors-for-a-Charity-Adaboost-Model/README.md

-# Finding Donors for CharityML - Adaboost Model
+# Finding-Donors-for-a-Charity-Adaboost-Model

-This project is based on the Finding Donors for CharityML project of the Introduction to Machine Learning with PyTorch nanodegree on Udacity
+This project is based on the Finding Donors for CharityML project of the Introduction to Machine Learning with PyTorch nanodegree on Udacity.
+The final model had an accuracy of 86.63% and F-score of 0.7425 on the test data.

 <h3> Introduction: </h3>